-• Mean average
+• Mean Gender Pay Gap

-The mean average pay is calculated by adding up all of the salaries and dividing the result by how many numbers were in the list.
-We can then compare the mean average pay for men with the mean average pay for women.
-The difference between the two figures is the mean average gender pay gap.
+The mean gender pay gap is calculated by adding up all of the salaries and dividing the result by how many numbers were in the list.
+We can then compare the mean pay for men with the mean pay for women.
+The difference between the two figures is the mean gender pay gap.

-Analysis has revealed that the mean average gender pay gap across Staffordshire University is 8.42%.
+Analysis has revealed that the mean gender pay gap across Staffordshire University is 9.0%.
 This is a slight improvement on our 2017 position (9.39%) and is over 7% lower than the HE Sector at 15.5% (ONS data, 2016-17).
+However, if we remove hourly paid part time staff from our calculation the mean gender pay gap is 10.6%.